Automator (macOS)

-Automator is an application developed by Apple Inc for macOS used to create workflows for automating repetitive tasks into batches for quicker alteration via point-and-click (or drag and drop).
-This saves time and effort over human intervention to manually change each file separately.
+Automator is an application developed by Apple Inc. for macOS, which can be used to automate repetitive tasks through point-and-click or drag and drop.

 Automator enables the repetition of tasks across a wide variety of programs, including Finder, Safari, Calendar, Contacts and others.
-It can also work with third-party applications such as Microsoft Office, Adobe Photoshop or Pixelmator.
-The icon features a robot holding a pipe, a reference to pipelines, a computer science term for connected data workflows.
+It can also work with third-party applications including Microsoft Office and Adobe Photoshop.
 Automator was first released with Mac OS X Tiger (10.4).